ezgioz/BGM/README.md

 Required programs to produce the graphs are
 - a recent distribution of scientific Python for instance [Anaconda Python](https://store.continuum.io/cshop/anaconda/)
 - the [dolo](https://github.com/EconForge/dolo) modeling package
+- and the https://github.com/ezgioz/BGM is thre repository to be imported

 - Or run the code on Mybinder (link here) remote computer which has all the necesaary installations the the project folder `(No installation is needed)`